 Step 3: Select your payment method

 Exchanges accept a variety of payment options, though one should be wary of scam sites.
 Coinbase allows both bank account and credit or debit card transfers for payments, though one payment solution must be linked to your account before you can make a trade.
-Coinbase recently added PayPal as an option for transfer, though there are certain caveats.
+Coinbase recently added PayPal as an option for transferring Bitcoin, though there are certain caveats.

 Note: Bitcoin ATMs allow you to exchange Bitcoin in compatible wallets for cash.
 These ATMs are available in a limited number of cities and provide an alternative to withdrawing money using an exchange.
 Again, most exchanges and online wallets will not deal directly with cash.